bitsgalore/jp2kMagic/readme.md

 The directory [*magic*][magic] contains the following files:

 + [*Magic file with JPEG 2000 signature*][magicUncompiled] (uncompiled)
-+ [*Magic file with updated JPEG 2000 signature][magicCompiled] (compiled)
++ [*Magic file with updated JPEG 2000 signature*][magicCompiled] (compiled)

 Note that this signature is intended as a replacement of the existing *JPEG 2000 image data* signature by David Santinoli (on which it is based).
 It *only* contains the new *JPEG 2000* signature (i.e. for *JP2*, *JPX*, *JPM* and *MJ2*), and does not include JPEG 2000 codestreams (for these a separate signature already exists).

 Also note that the signature uses a two-step process for identification: first it looks for the generic *JPEG 2000* signature (which is shared by all these formats), then it uses the *Brand* field in the *File Type Box* to establish the sub-format.
-If the second step yields no match (e.g. because the *Brand* field contains an unknown value or is corrupted) the identification result is simply "JPEG 2000".
+If the second step yields no match (e.g. because the *Brand* field contains an unknown value or is corrupted) the identification result is simply "JPEG 2000" (without any sub-format information).

 ### Compiling on your own system
 Download the uncompiled file (`jpeg2000Magic`) and compile it using: